Josip Aladrović

-Josip Aladrović (born 10 March 1985) is a Croatian politician, and former Minister of Labour and Pension System, Family and Social Policy of Croatia.
+Josip Aladrović (born 10 March 1985) is a Croatian politician who served as Minister of Labour, Pension System, Family and Social Policy from 2019 to 2022.

 Early life and education

 Aladrović was born in Pleternica on 10 March 1985.
 He is the son of Marijan Aladrović, the former Župan of Požega-Slavonia County, today the president of the Pleternica City Council.
 Aladrović finished high school in Požega and studied at the Faculty of Economics and Business in Zagreb.

 Career

 Aladrović has worked at Croatia osiguranje.
 In 2017, he became the head of the Croatian Pension Insurance Institute.

 He was appointed Minister of Labour and Pension System on 22 July 2019 in the First Government of Andrej Plenković.
 He became Minister of Labour and Pension System, Family and Social Policy once the two ministries merged on 23 July 2020, during the Second Government of Andrej Plenković.
 He was succeeded on 29 April 2022 by Marin Piletić when Aladrović was sacked because of cronyism charges.